itvgenomics/pimba_smk/README.md

 | `blast_type` | Define the type of BLAST to be used, default is megablast.
 Blastn-short is another option. |

 ### 3.1.4.
 Database paths
-<p align="justify">Provide the full path to the reference database(s) in `config.yaml`.
-Only the database selected through the `marker_gene` parameter will be used during the analysis.
-Additionally, for analyses using the NCBI database, the NCBI taxonomy dump (`taxdump`) must also be downloaded and its directory specified in the configuration file.</p>
+<p align="justify">Provide the full path to the reference database(s) in <code>config.yaml</code>.
+Only the database selected through the <code>marker_gene</code> parameter will be used during the analysis.
+Additionally, for analyses using the NCBI database, the NCBI taxonomy dump (<code>taxdump</code>) must also be downloaded and its directory specified in the configuration file.</p>

 Download the latest NCBI taxonomy dump: